ogarrett7/WindowsSG/Lesson4_LogonProcess.md

 First, to see the services, type `get-service`
 This will show you the service name, display name, and status

-If you want to see any other categories for the services start typing `get-service | where` then press ctrl + space an d you will see the other categories that posh doesn't show you by default.
+If you want to see any other categories for the services start typing `get-service | where` then press ctrl + space and you will see the other categories that posh doesn't show you by default.

 Notice with the `get-service` command, the startup type is actually called the starttype - this is important to note when trying to change this value because posh does not recognize startuptype as an option.